 The Vic One Plenary session is a weekly guest lecture series, exposing students to different areas of investigation.
 The plenaries are meant to encourage open-minded discussion and ignite intellectual curiosity.
 Rather than an academic commitment, these sessions present another opportunity for students to gather and reflect.
 The plenaries are a core feature of the Vic One program, allowing students a chance to explore; learn; and engage outside the classroom.
 Attendance at the plenary sessions is mandatory for all Vic One students.

 After each plenary session, we host a reception where students have the opportunity to connect with lecturers face-to-face.
 The post-plenary is also a unique opportunity for students from different streams to connect with one another.
 This is also where the Vic One-On-One mentoring takes place (see Student Experience page for details).
-Post-plenary receptions generally take place in the foyer of the Isabel Bader Theatre, or via Zoom for virtual lectures.
+Post-plenary receptions generally take place in the foyer of the Isabel Bader Theatre.

 Former Vic One Plenaries